dfinke/MultiLanguagePSCrescendo/README.md

 In order for `buildAll.ps1` to work, you need to have Go and Rust installed.
 That scripts traverses each directory and runs the `build.ps1`.

+The executables are in the repo already built.
+You can run `Export-CrescendoModule`in each subdirectory to create the `psm1` file.
+You'll need python installed for the Python PowerShell module to work.

 Here is what it looks like in the `GoCrescendo` directory.

 ```powershell